-Attempted Rape: King John and Marion.
-It veers into Black Comedy Rape as Marion stalls for time by suggesting a game of "conquest", in which she gets to verbally and physically abuse him as he tries to seduce her.
+Attempted Rape: King John and Marian.
+It veers into Black Comedy Rape as Marian stalls for time by suggesting a game of "conquest", in which she gets to verbally and physically abuse him as he tries to seduce her.

-While Richard Carpenter deserves credit for giving Marion back her street-cred (she was quite the Badass in the old ballads, before Hollywood got hold of her and turned her into a Distressed Damsel) by making her a useful and skilled member of the outlaws, she also goes through an awful lot of bondage and brainwashing in his scripts.
+While Richard Carpenter deserves credit for giving Marian back her street-cred (she was quite the Badass in the old ballads, before Hollywood got hold of her and turned her into a Damsel in Distress) by making her a useful and skilled member of the outlaws, she also goes through an awful lot of bondage and brainwashing in his scripts.

 Most evil villains usually had a sultry concubine in tow.

 Book Ends: The first and last episodes of the first season, and the final episode of the show, all involve an important scene among a Circle of Standing Stones.
 Also, the first episode of season 1 and the last episode of season 2, when Ailric and Robin of Loxley are killed in the same way, by the same man.

 Brainwashed: Richard Carpenter seemed to love this trope.
 It happened to one or all of the outlaws at least once a season.